Elvis Presley: Leiber and Stoller collaboration and draft notice

-1958–1960: Military service and mother's death
+1958–1960: military service and mother's death

-On March 24, 1958, Presley was drafted into the United States Army at Fort Chaffee, Arkansas.
+On March 24, 1958, Presley was drafted into the United States Army at Fort Chaffee in Arkansas.
 His arrival was a major media event.
-Hundreds of people descended on Presley as he stepped from the bus; photographers then accompanied him into the installation.
-Presley announced that he was looking forward to his military stint, saying that he did not want to be treated any differently from anyone else: "The Army can do anything it wants with me."
+Hundreds of people descended on Presley as he stepped from the bus; photographers accompanied him into the installation.
+Presley announced that he was looking forward to his military service, saying that he did not want to be treated any differently from anyone else.

-Between March 28 and September 17, 1958, Presley completed basic and advanced military training at Fort Hood, Texas, where he was temporarily assigned to Company A, 2d Medium Tank Battalion, 37th Armor.
-During the two weeks' leave between his basic and advanced training in early June, Presley recorded five songs in Nashville.
-In early August, his mother was diagnosed with hepatitis, and her condition rapidly worsened.
+Between March 28 and September 17, 1958, Presley completed basic and advanced training at Fort Hood, Texas, where he was temporarily assigned to Company A, 2d Medium Tank Battalion, 37th Armor.
+During the two weeks' leave between his basic and advanced training in early June, he recorded five songs in Nashville.
+In early August, Presley's mother was diagnosed with hepatitis, and her condition rapidly worsened.
 Presley was granted emergency leave to visit her and arrived in Memphis on August 12.
 Two days later, she died of heart failure at age 46.
 Presley was devastated and never the same; their relationship had remained extremely close—even into his adulthood, they would use baby talk with each other and Presley would address her with pet names.

-On October 1, 1958, Presley was assigned to the 1st Medium Tank Battalion, 32d Armor, 3d Armored Division, at Ray Barracks, Germany, where he served as an armor intelligence specialist.
+On October 1, 1958, Presley was assigned to the 1st Medium Tank Battalion, 32d Armor, 3d Armored Division, at Ray Barracks, West Germany, where he served as an armor intelligence specialist.
 On November 27, he was promoted to private first class and on June 1, 1959, to specialist fourth class.
-While on maneuvers, Presley was introduced to amphetamines by another soldier.
-He became "practically evangelical about their benefits", not only for energy but for "strength" and weight loss, and many of his friends in the outfit joined him in indulging.
-The Army also introduced Presley to karate, which he studied seriously, training with Jürgen Seydel.
-It became a lifelong interest, which he later included in his live performances.
-Fellow soldiers have attested to Presley's wish to be seen as an able, ordinary soldier, despite his fame, and to his generosity.
-He donated his Army pay to charity, purchased TV sets for the base, and bought an extra set of fatigues for everyone in his outfit.
+While on maneuvers, Presley was introduced to amphetamines and became "practically evangelical about their benefits", not only for energy but for "strength" and weight loss.
+Karate became a lifelong interest: he studied with Jürgen Seydel, and later included it in his live performances.
+Fellow soldiers have attested to Presley's wish to be seen as an able, ordinary soldier despite his fame, and to his generosity.
+He donated his Army pay to charity, purchased television sets for the base, and bought an extra set of fatigues for everyone in his outfit.
 Presley was promoted to sergeant on February 11, 1960.